 Following are the most common forms of topical fluoride:

-On average, brushing with fluoridated toothpaste is associated with a 24% reduction in decayed, missing, and filled tooth surfaces.
-Further, the Centers for Disease Control and Prevention (CDC) concluded that the quality of evidence for the role of fluoridated toothpaste in reduction of caries is grade 1, with strength of recommendation of A for use in all persons.
+Brushing with fluoridated toothpaste is associated with a 24% reduction in decayed, missing, and filled tooth surfaces.

+The Centers for Disease Control and Prevention (CDC) concluded that the quality of evidence for the role of fluoridated toothpaste in reduction of caries is grade 1, with strength of recommendation of A for use in all persons.

 populations at high risk for dental caries.

-View CDC Grading
+View CDC Grading and Coding Systems

 View Quality of Evidence Table